telerik/xaml-docs/controls/radwordsprocessing/editing/clone-and-merge.md

 The Merge method performs two distinct operations:

-* Adds all sections from the source document after the sections of the target document.
+* Adds all sections from the source document into the target document.
+The sections from the source document are inserted at the end of the target document.
-COMMENT: The previous sentence does not make sense.
-I think you mean "Adds all selected sections from the source document into the target document."

 * Adds all styles from the source StyleRepository to the target StyleRepository.